-- (a) Improvements in existing products and formulations helped to increase product Sales. - (b) As a result of these efforts, the Company has been able to achieve higher production, and introduce products of premium range - (iii) Information regarding imported technology (imported during the last three years reckoned from the beginning of the financial year)
+- (a) Improvements in existing products and formulations helped to increase product Sales. - (b) As a result of these efforts, the Company has been able to achieve higher production, with cost optimization and better quality standards achieved.

+(iii) Information regarding imported technology (imported during the last three years reckoned from the beginning of the financial year)